samueldsingh/data-engineering/sql/1-introduction.md

 Ultimately, the choice between SQL and NoSQL databases depends on the specific requirements of your application.
 Some projects may even use a combination of both types to leverage their respective strengths for different parts of the system.

+In summary:
+SQL Database:
+SQL databases are based on a structured and relational data model.
+They use tables with predefined schemas to store and organize data.
+SQL databases follow the ACID (Atomicity, Consistency, Isolation, Durability) properties, ensuring data integrity and consistency.
+They support powerful querying capabilities using SQL, allowing for complex joins, filtering, and aggregation operations.
+SQL databases are well-suited for structured and transactional data, such as financial records, user profiles, and inventory management.

+Example:
+Let's consider an example of an e-commerce application with an SQL database.
+We might have tables such as `Customers`, `Orders`, and `Products`.
+The `Customers` table would store information about customers, including their names, addresses, and contact details.
+The `Orders` table would store order-related information, such as order IDs, customer IDs, product IDs, and quantities.
+The `Products` table would store product details like names, prices, and descriptions.
+We can perform SQL queries like joining the tables to retrieve order details for a specific customer or calculating the total revenue generated from a particular product.

+NoSQL Database:
+NoSQL databases are designed for flexible and scalable data storage.
+They offer non-relational data models, allowing for unstructured, semi-structured, or key-value based data storage.
+NoSQL databases prioritize scalability, performance, and horizontal data distribution.
+They can handle large volumes of data and provide high-speed data access.
+NoSQL databases relax some of the ACID properties to achieve scalability and availability.
+NoSQL databases are suitable for scenarios with rapidly changing data structures, real-time data ingestion, and applications that require horizontal scaling, such as social media analytics, IoT data storage, and content management systems.

+Example:
+Consider a social media application that utilizes a NoSQL database.
+The application may store user profiles, posts, comments, and relationships between users.
+Instead of using predefined schemas and tables, a NoSQL database can store data as JSON documents.
+Each document represents a user profile, a post, or a comment and can have different attributes based on its type.
+The database can handle a variety of data structures without needing to modify the schema.
+This flexibility allows for easy scalability as the application grows and evolves.

+In summary, SQL databases are based on structured and relational data models, supporting powerful querying with SQL.
+They are suitable for structured and transactional data.
+NoSQL databases offer flexible data models, scalability, and high-speed access.
+They are suitable for unstructured or rapidly changing data requirements.
+The choice between SQL and NoSQL databases depends on the specific needs of an application, the data model, scalability requirements, and the desired level of consistency and querying capabilities.

 ## 8. What is the order of execution of sql commands:

 In SQL, the logical order of execution for a query involving the `SELECT` statement is as follows: